 What Is Data Aggregation Tool – Everything You Need To Know

-Data aggregation refers to processes and methods in which information is gathered, compiled as required, and expressed together with a purpose to prepare combined datasets used in the data processing.
-It is used to analyze the data statistically.
+Data aggregation refers to a process in which information is gathered, compiled as required, and expressed together with the purpose of preparing combined datasets for data processing.
+It is used to statistically analyze the data.

-Talking about another purpose of data aggregation includes collecting information about a certain group based on age, profession, and similar others.
-The information available after grouping accordingly is then used to personalize websites and make choices regarding content.
+Another purpose of data aggregation involves the collection of information based on variables such as age, profession, and similar others.
+The information is grouped accordingly and used to personalize user experience and make choices regarding content.

-The collected data is also used to form advertising strategies that can appeal to individuals belonging to groups for which the data has been collected.
+Also, the collected data is used to form advertising strategies that can appeal to individuals belonging to groups for which the data has been collected.
 For instance, a site that sells stylish earphones will look forward to forming advertising strategies based on parameters such as age groups.

 Data aggregation can be based on user preferences.
 A single point for the collection of personal information is provided to the users by some websites.
-There is a type of data aggregation, which is sometimes referred to as “screen scraping.”
-In this kind of aggregation, a single master personal identification number (PIN) is used by the customer to access their accounts.
+There is a type of data aggregation which is sometimes referred to as “screen scraping.”
+In this kind of aggregation, a single master personal identification number (PIN) is used by the customer to allow access to their accounts.

 Going into the detail